validatedpatterns-sandbox/hypershift/README.md

 ### oAuth Provider

-1. Update `values-global.yaml` by uncommenting out the oauth section.
-Provide the necessary informatino for configuring oauth with a github provider.
+1. Update `values-hypershift.yaml` by providing the necessary informatino for configuring oauth with a github provider.

 2. Create a file in your `$HOME` directory called `.oauth` ex: `~/.oauth` - copy/paste the secret GitHub provided into that file and save/close.